The HST-Hyperion Survey: Environmental Imprints on the Stellar-Mass Function at z~2.5

-Rather than making assumptions about how the stellar mass changes as a function of redshift, we instead choose to sample the redshift distributions of our data via a Monte Carlo (MC) process, and re-fit the galaxy SED at each sampled redshift.
-In this section, we describe how we generate the MC realizations, and how each galaxy in a given realization is fit with a new stellar mass estimate generated in the process, before finally creating the SMFs based on the resulting galaxy distributions.
-It should be noted that this process is performed separately of the MC process used to generate the overdensity map (Section \ref{sSect:ODMaps}).
-In what follows, we sample only the redshifts of the galaxies and assign an overdensity based on the already-generated VMC map.
+Rather than making assumptions about how the stellar mass changes as a function of redshift, we instead chose to sample the redshift distributions of our data via a Monte Carlo (MC) process, and refit the galaxy SED at each sampled redshift.
+In this section, we describe how we generated the MC realizations, and how each galaxy in a given realization was fit with a new stellar mass estimate generated in the process, before finally creating the SMFs based on the resulting galaxy distributions.
+It should be noted that this process was performed separately from the MC process used to generate the overdensity map (Section \ref{sSect:ODMaps}).
+In what follows, we sampled only the redshifts of the galaxies and assigned an overdensity based on the already-generated VMC map.

-\subsection{Probing Redshift Distributions}
+\subsection{Probing redshift distributions}

-In order to account for redshift uncertainties, we create a suite of 100 Monte Carlo realizations in which we attempt to well-sample the redshift PDFs of our data.
-Broadly speaking, a given object in our sample will have a \pz, \sz, \gz, or some combination of the three.
-The goal then is, for galaxies with more than just a \pz, to use the more secure redshift measurement (either \sz or \gz) a number of times which is proportional to the reliability measurement, given by the quality flag (see Section \ref{Sect:Data}).
+In order to account for redshift uncertainties, we created a suite of 100 Monte Carlo realizations in which we attempted to accurately sample the redshift PDFs of our data.
+Broadly speaking, a given object in our sample has a \pz, \sz, \gz, or some combination of the three.
+Therefore, the goal was, for galaxies with more than just a \pz, to use the more secure redshift measurement (either \sz or \gz) a number of times which is proportional to the reliability measurement, given by the quality flag (see Section \ref{Sect:Data}).